soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a linguist in the [Department of Linguistics at NYU](https://as.nyu.edu/departments/linguistics/homepage.html).
-I recently defended my dissertation (Advisor: [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/)).
+I recently defended my dissertation (advisor: [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/)).

 My research primarily focuses on syntax and morphology.
 One of my ongoing projects focuses on how nominal arguments are represented and licensed in (non-)thematic domains.
 I also examine the syntactic size of (non-)derived nominals by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.